-Communicable Diseases and Guidelines for Student Return to School

-Parents are urged to report communicable diseases or health problems their child has contracted to the office.
-Re-admission policies differ according to certain illnesses.
-For example, a student with a disease such as Rubella (measles) or Chicken Pox will have different criteria for re-admission to school than one recovering from conditions such as Pinworms or Pediculosis (lice).
+Communicable Diseases and Guidelines for Student Return to School example, a student with a disease such as Rubella (measles) or Chicken Pox will have different criteria for re-admission to school than one recovering from conditions such as Pinworms or Pediculosis (lice).
 A student with lice must be "nit" free in order to attend school.
 Any student who has gone home with a temperature of 100 degrees or higher and/or has been prescribed antibiotics must be without fever and have been on antibiotics for 24 hours before returning to school.